Roll20/help.roll20.net/_posts/2012-08-13-MAP-Overhaul.md

 category: beginner
 ---

+//I think "The Tabletop" might be a better title than "Maps"

 ## The Interface
 (Picture of a numbered view of Roll20)

-1. The Tabletop
+1. The Tabletop: This is where you play cards, move meeples around a gameboard, act out battles with minis on a battlemap or just display setting backdrops to set the right mood.
-2. Page Toolbar
+2. Page Toolbar: This is where you create, navigate and
 3. Table Toolbar
-4. Sidebar?
+4. The Sidebar
 5. Player Row
 6. Macro Row